vercel/now-builders/CONTRIBUTING.md

 ## Interpreting test errors

-There are 2 kinds of tests in this repository : unit tests and integration tests.
-The unit tests are run locally with jest, the errors should be pretty straightforward to understand and fix.
+There are 2 kinds of tests in this repository – Unit tests and Integration tests.

+Unit tests are run locally with `jest` and execute quickly because they are testing the smallest units of code.

 ### Integration tests